HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 ````

 ## Firewall setting
-Firewall will block connections between nodes, so I normally disable the firewall on the compute nodes except controller/server node (i.e mgn)
+The firewall will block connections between nodes, so I normally disable the firewall on the compute nodes except the controller/server node (i.e. mgn)
 ````
 systemctl stop firewalld
 systemctl disable firewalld